2013–14 New Jersey Devils season

-The 2013–14 New Jersey Devils season was the 40th season for the National Hockey League franchise that was established on June 11, 1974, and 32nd season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 2013–14 New Jersey Devils season was the 40th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 32nd season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 For the second-straight season, the Devils failed to make the playoffs.

 Regular season

 Stadium Series

 The Devils played their cross-town rivals, the New York Rangers, at the 2014 NHL Stadium Series at Yankee Stadium in The Bronx, New York City, on January 26, 2014.
 This was the first stadium series game ever played in the NHL's history.
 It was also the first time that the Devils played an outdoor game.
 The Devils lost the game 7–3 after giving up a 3–2 lead in the first period.